fbie/parallel-functional-lectures/Readme.md

 ### Parallel Immutable Functional Data Structures ####

 In lecture two, we introduced the Rope type, which is a binary tree with lists at its leaves.
 We have looked at how to parallelize a few functions, but there is more work to be done!
+You can find the source code [here](https://raw.githubusercontent.com/fbie/parallel-functional-lectures/master/2/ropes.rkt).

 You are required to implement parallel versions of the following functions: